Snaacky/thewiki/docs/tutorials/comparison.md

 - UCCUSS

 +++ Tier 3
-**These sources should never be included as they provide no value**
+**These sources should generally never be included unless the only existing muxes use them**
 - **Any mini-encode**
 - **Any re-encode**
 - 7³ACG